 8 DOMESTICS FROM THE WEST INDIES.
 (1911, Jun 8).
 The Globe, 6

-9 In order to see how inspectors "read" the immigrants who passed through immigration stations—and how scientific racism was woven into immigrant classification—see the entries for "West Indian" and "Negro" in the Dictionary of Races or Peoples, first published by the Immigration Commission in 1911.
+9 In order to see how government officials "read" immigrants who passed through immigration stations—and how scientific racism was woven into immigrant classification—see the entries for "West Indian" and "Negro" in the Dictionary of Races or Peoples, first published by the Immigration Commission in 1911.
 Here, "Negro" is in part defined as "belonging to the lowest division of mankind from an evolutionary standpoint."
-The Dictionary was subsequently used as a standard diagnostic tool by immigration inspectors at Ellis Island and Angel Island for decades to come.
+While the Dictionary wasn't used as a diagnostic classification tool by immigration inspectors, it's inclusion in the Immigration Commission's massive 41-volume study on early 20th century immigration to the U.S. in large part would bolster the nativist, "anti-new immigration" bias that underpinned the entire series, paving the way for the hyper-restrictive immigration policies to come.

 This page has paths: